How we are helping

 Myanmar's economy has been stunted by decades of authoritarianism, international sanctions and civil war.
 Per capita GDP (PPP) is the second lowest in South-East Asia.

 Australia promotes economic growth in Myanmar by supporting a policy environment that provides incentives for responsible foreign direct investment, trade and economic reform.
 We will increase investments in aid-for-trade, support legal and regulatory reform and broker engagement between government and the private sector, to promote private sector-led growth, entrepreneurship and responsible business.
-Australia will also provide targeted support to improve the management of natural resources.

 Investments for promoting inclusive economic growth and government management